End Of An Era: Microsoft Retires Internet Explorer

 But Microsoft let IE 6 flounder for five years with no new version, pushing customers to other, more up-to-date browser options.
 IE soon became known for its bugs, security issues and slow tech, and its share of the browser market fell below the 50% threshold in 2010.
 In the first four months of 2022, the browser sat at about 1.8%, according to browser usage tracker NetMarketShare.
 Google’s Chrome is the browser leader, commanding 73% of the market.

-In its announcement last year, Microsoft said Internet Explorer is slow, no longer practical for or compatible with many modern web tasks, and is far less secure than modern browsers.MORE NEWS: Intense Natomas Condo Complex Fire Damages 8 Condos, Nearby Buildings Melt
+In its announcement last year, Microsoft said Internet Explorer is slow, no longer practical for or compatible with many modern web tasks, and is far less secure than modern browsers.MORE NEWS: 1 Dead After Car Drifts Off Road, Overturns Into Water Near Stockton

 The-CNN-Wire